-You see, the first generation weren’t the wooden carved cuckoo clocks everybody knows now, but “shield clocks” which were fairly simple in design.
+You see, the first generation didn't consist of the wooden carved cuckoo clocks everybody knows now, but “shield clocks” which were fairly simple in design.
 These date back to the end of the 17th century.

 That's when Rombach & Haas changed the cuckoo clock industry.
 They started to create modern cuckoo clocks, in bright colors and untraditional shapes like square or rectangular boxes.
 The press heard about their innovative work and in the past 2 years, over 70 television shows have come to do a piece on them.